bernwang/latte/README.md

 1. Left click and drag to orbit around the point cloud
 2. Right click and drag to translate.
 3. You can label objects in "3D" mode (see "labelling bounding boxes")
+4. You can also adjust the height of the 3D bounding box with ctrl down and click and drag the center point.

 ## "2D/Draw" mode
 (Note: While in "2D move" mode, hold the control key to be in "draw mode")